EloiStree/2018_11_16_2AM/README.md

 ## About me

 My name is Strée Eloi, I am a digital nomade from Belgium.
-The goal in life I try to achived is to amaze myself by coding weird games and applicaitons.
+What I try to achive ?
+Amaze myself by coding weird games and applicaitons.
-The current directions I am taking are new technologies, game jams and virtual reality.
+To do that, my current directions are new technologies, game jams and virtual reality.

 ![](https://github.com/JamsCenter/2AM/blob/master/WebRef/Photo/EloiStreeCoding.jpg?raw=true)
 My hope is that during my last breath, I would be able to look back at my life, smile and think: